 ‘Community News’ Archives

 NOTICE OF SPECIAL MEETING - BERTHOUD COMMUNITY LIBRARY DISTRICT - NOVEMBER 4, 2010 NOTICE IS HEREBY GIVEN that the Board of Trustees of the BERTHOUD COMMUNITY LIBRARY DISTRICT, County of Larimer, State of Colorado, will hold a Special Meeting at 6:30 p.m., on Thursday, November 4, 2010 at the Berthoud Community Library, 236 Welch Avenue, Berthoud, Colorado.
-The purpose of the meeting is to conduct a public hearing on the proposed 2011 budget and conduct such other ...
+The purpose of the meeting is to conduct a public hearing on the proposed 2011 budget and conduct such other business as may come ...
 Full Story

 Library Board of Trustees Vacancy The Berthoud Community Library District (BCLD) is accepting applications to fill a vacancy on the Board of Trustees.
 The seven-member Board governs the Library District and establishes policies.
 Applicants must reside within the Library District; District residents living outside of Berthoud town limits are especially encouraged to apply for this position.
 Applications for the board and a description of the position are available at the Berthoud ...
 Full Story